MolSSI-Education/oop_and_design_patterns/_episodes/03-Factory.md

 ~~~
 {: .language-python}

-In this way, our client code can call our factory class as follows
+In this way, our client code can call our factory class as follows:

 ~~~
 buckingham_potential = potential_factory('Buckingham', A=4.0, rho=10.0, C=10)